Acccrypto/RISC-V-SoC/README.md

 - Implementation projects for Kyber and Dilithium are under documents [Kyber](./Kyber/) and [Dilithium](./Dilithium/), respectively.
 - `XX/XX_HW/` contains the SoC design and hardware code for XX (Kyber or Dilithium).
 This project can be opened by Libero SoC.
 - `XX/XX_SW_baseline/` contains the baseline software implementation of XX (Kyber or Dilithium) on a single RISC-V core.
 This project can be opened by SoftConsole.
+- `XX/XX_SW_acceleration_mask/` contains the hardware-software co-design implementation with masking countermeasures of XX (Kyber or Dilithium) on a single RISC-V core.
+This project can be opened by SoftConsole.
-- `XX/XX_SW_acceleration/` contains the hardware-software co-design implementation of XX (Kyber or Dilithium) on a single RISC-V core.
+- `XX/XX_SW_acceleration/` contains the hardware-software co-design implementation of XX (Kyber or Dilithium) with software optimization for SHA-3 on a single RISC-V core.
 This project can be opened by SoftConsole.
 - `XX/XX_SW_multicore/` contains the hardware-software co-design implementation of XX (Kyber or Dilithium) on multiple RISC-V cores.
 This project can be opened by SoftConsole.

 ## On-Board Test